usdoj-crt/beta-ada/_pages/_resources/opdmds.md

 ---
 title: "ADA Requirements: Wheelchairs, Mobility Aids, and Other Power-Driven Mobility Devices"
-description: "This document is designed to help title II entities (State and local governments) and title III entities (businesses and non-profit organizations that serve the public) understand how the new rules for other power driven mobility devices apply to them."
+description: "Guidance on the rules for power driven mobility devices for State and local governments, and businesses and non-profit organizations that serve the public."
 permalink: /resources/opdmds/
 lead: |-
   People with mobility, circulatory, respiratory, or neurological disabilities use many kinds of devices for mobility.
 Some use walkers, canes, crutches, or braces.
 Some use manual or power wheelchairs or electric scooters.
 In addition, advances in technology have given rise to new devices, such as Segways, that some people with disabilities use as mobility devices, including many veterans injured while serving in the military.
 And more advanced devices will inevitably be invented, providing more mobility options for people with disabilities.